Rock N Resort Music Festival: History

 The Rock N Resort Music Festival launched in 2004 and is one of many special events hosted at Clay's Park Resort.
 The first annual festival was held in 2004 with headliners Grand Funk Railroad, Edgar Winter, Mickey Thomas' Starship, Bachman–Turner Overdrive and Brian Howe, former vocalist for Bad Company.

 Headliners in the following years included Cheap Trick, George Thorogood & The Destroyers, REO Speedwagon, Southside Johnny & The Asbury Jukes, The New Rascals, Kansas, War, Outlaws, Foghat, Joan Jett, John Kay & Steppenwolf, Eddie Money, Little River Band, The Guess Who, Commander Cody, Gin Blossoms, Molly Hatchet, Nazareth with Manny Charlton, Gregg Rolie, Sweet, Blue Öyster Cult and Creedence Clearwater Revisited.

 Venue

 Clay's Park Resort is a 500 acre RV resort, water park and entertainment facility that hosts various festival and events.
-Clay's Park was developed by Otis D. Clay and opened in 1948.
-The main highlight of the park is a man-made 10 acre sand bottom swimming and boating lake.
-Other annual festivals the park hosts include The ALIVE Christian Music Festival, Yankee Peddler Festival and Fox Creek Outdoor Experience.
+Developed by Otis D. Clay, it opened in 1948.
+The main highlight of the park is a man-made 10 acre sand-bottom swimming and boating lake.
+Other annual festivals hosted by the park include The ALIVE Christian Music Festival, Yankee Peddler Festival and Fox Creek Outdoor Experience.